Let us help you navigate the maze of home insurance.

 There are many types of insurance you can get for your home, some of which may be compulsory.
 If you own the building and have a mortgage on it, then it is likely you will already have buildings cover.
 This is usually protecting the cost of repair after damage to the structure of your property, such as roof, walls, and windows, caused by fire, floods, explosion, storms, or earthquakes.
 Buildings insurance is required by the mortgage company before money is loaned.

 If you do not own your home, then the building’s cover is the responsibility of your landlord.
 In that instance, there is no obligation for you to have any cover at all, but it is still advisable to cover yourself against unforeseen events.
 The most common type of home cover is contents insurance, which protects your and your family’s belongings (rather than the structure of your home) from instances such as burglary, fire, or flood damage.
-According to charity Citizen’s Advice it’s a good idea for any resident to have some form of contents cover, particularly for replacing essential items in the event of unforeseen occurrences.
+According to charity Citizen’s Advice it’s a good idea for any resident to have some form of contents cover, particularly for replacing essential items in the event of unforeseen occurrences, including floods or a burglary when you are on your much deserved annual single parent holiday.
 That protection can be extended via insurance for different aspects of your home too if you so desire.
 HomeServe’s comparison guide to gas and boiler coverage explains how you can get specific cover for areas of your home, such as your heating.
 This can include additional extras such as boiler servicing, which means you are not only covered for breakdown, but also have a preventative measure in place ahead of any serious issues.
 You could have more than one policy in place to protect your home from crime, disaster, and breakdown of vital services, such as plumbing, heating and drainage.
 The level of protection you obtain is governed only by your means, and how cautious you are.

 What influences home insurance premiums?